J. W. Fritz: Kennedy assassination

-On November 22, 1963, around 1 PM (about 30 minutes after the assassination), Fritz led the search of the Texas Schoolbook Depository building.
+On November 22, 1963, around 1 PM (about 30 minutes after the assassination), Fritz led the search of the Texas School Book Depository building.
 A bolt action rifle and three empty rifle cartridges were discovered by his team on the building's sixth floor.

 After Oswald's apprehension as a suspect in the killing of officer J. D. Tippit, Fritz connected him to the Kennedy assassination, because Oswald was the only employee missing from the building.

 Fritz questioned Oswald all afternoon about the shootings of Kennedy and Tippit.
 The Dallas police intermittently questioned him for approximately 12 hours between 2:30 p.m., on November 22, and 11 a.m., on November 24.
 Throughout, Oswald denied any involvement with either shooting.
 Fritz kept only rudimentary notes.
 Days later, he wrote a report of the interrogation from notes he made afterwards.
 There were no stenographic or tape recordings.
 Representatives of other law enforcement agencies were also present, including the FBI and the Secret Service, and occasionally participated in the questioning.
 Several of the FBI agents who were present wrote contemporaneous reports of the interrogation.

 On the evening of November 22, Texas School Book Depository superintendent Roy Truly was overheard by reporter Kent Biffle, informing Fritz that he had seen Oswald in “a storage room on the first floor”.
 Fritz wrote that Truly saw Oswald “immediately after the shooting somewhere near the back stairway”.
 The storage room on the first floor was located near the back stairway.
 Fritz wrote in his notes that Oswald claimed he was “out with [William Shelley, a foreman at the depository] in front”.

 Fritz did not get a confession from Oswald, but said he had all the proof he needed to convict.
 On November 22, before midnight, Fritz formally charged Oswald with murder.

 Operating under chief Curry, Fritz helped plan the transfer of Oswald from the police headquarters to the Dallas county jail.
 He was present when Oswald was shot by Jack Ruby on November 24.

 Fritz provided testimony to Warren Commission assistant counsel Joseph A. Ball.
 He provided additional testimony on July 14, 1964 to assistant counsel Leon D. Hubert Jr.